Antollo/Easypt/docs/tree.md

 (Skip reading whole output if you get the idea.)

-Output should have approx. 1300 lines.
+Output could have more than 1000 lines.
 Pretty big tree. `debugTree` is `Object` method so printing any subtree of whole tree is possible.
-Additionally, some variables (freshly created by constructors) might not be connected to tree.
+Additionally, some variables (freshly created by constructors) might not be connected to tree yet.

 ## 3. Tree operations on `Object`